womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/1-intro-to-rainbowkit.md

 }
 ```

-## Need Help?
+## ✋ Need Help?

 If you need help, check to see if your question has already been asked in **#section-6-help**.
 If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
-We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!
+We'll answer most frequently asked questions in live office hours, so keep an eye out in **#announcements** for those!

 ---